aghArdeshir/aghardeshir.github.io/ideas/lottery.md

 ## History / Origin

-- This idea came to me when I was overwhelmed by how expensive it is to buy a home in the Nethrelands.
+- This idea came to me when I was overwhelmed by how expensive it is to buy a home in the Netherlands.
 Thought what if there is a lottery that gave me this money, and it was easy to trust the lottery.
 This idea is to fulfill the role of that lottery I was dreaming about.